 The FT-MS Facility of the Woods Hole Oceanographic Institution was established in October 2007 with funding from the National Science Foundation, the Gordon and Betty Moore Foundation, and the WHOI Director of Research.
-The facility houses three major instruments.
-Each instrument is equipped with liquid chromatography systems (HPLC or UPLC), enabling LC-MS method development:
+We offer fee-based services to support research in marine and terrestrial biogeochemistry, atmospheric chemistry, and biology.
+Since its inception, the WHOI FT-MS facility has enabled a suite of investigations into the chemical composition of seawater and freshwater dissolved organic matter, of atmospheric particles, and of biological mixtures.

 For more information on educational opportunities: